bbauska/W3Cx-5of5/README.md

 <h4>keyboardEvent properties</h4>

-These are legacy properties, still used by many JavaScript code around the world.
-However, we do not recommend that you use them if you are targeting modern browsers. keyCode has a more powerful/easy to use replacement called code (not yet supported by all browsers), that comes with a new key property (see the following pages of the course).
+<p>These are legacy properties, still used by many JavaScript code around
+the world.
+However, we do not recommend that you use them if you are targeting modern browsers. keyCode has a more powerful/easy to use replacement called code (not yet supported by all browsers), that comes with a new key property (see the following pages of the course).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 196.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">